-Elected on November 30th, 2013, Bishop Melissa Skelton was Consecrated and Installed as the 9th Bishop of the Diocese of New Westminster in Vancouver on St. David’s Day, March 1st, 2014.
-For Bishop Melissa this is the next phase of a remarkable career in ministry.
+Elected on November 30th, 2013, Archbishop Melissa Skelton was Consecrated and Installed as the 9th Bishop of the Diocese of New Westminster in Vancouver on St. David’s Day, March 1st, 2014.
+For Archbishop Melissa this was the next phase of a remarkable career in ministry.

-Some highlights of Bishop Melissa's career from 1991 to the present include:
+Some highlights of Archbishop Melissa's career from 1991 to the present include:

 - Brand Manager - Procter & Gamble, Cincinnati, 1992-93